Academic Advising

 Events

-The Office of Student Affairs sponsors academic advising events for students at various stages of their academic careers.
-In the first year, academic advising begins, where the student affairs and curriculum deans answer student questions about the curriculum and student success.
+The Office of Student Affairs hosts academic advising events for students at various stages of their academic careers.
+In the first year, academic advising begins in orientation, where student affairs and curriculum deans answer student questions about the curriculum and student success.
 In addition, each year, class meetings are held.
-During these meetings, information on clerkship selection, elective selection, STEP timelines, and other pertinent academic issues are discussed.
-The class meetings for pre-clinical students are critical in informing students about their important academic milestones.
+During these meetings, students are provided with an overview of the curriculum for the year, STEP timelines, information on clerkship selection, elective selection, the Match application process, and other pertinent academic milestones and issues are discussed.
+The class meetings for preclinical students are critical for informing students about their important academic milestones.